 A future in which giftedness will be understood, embraced, and

-systematically nurtured throughout the nation and the world.
+systemically nurtured throughout the nation and the world.

 Recipients demonstrate the Institute's vision through understanding of giftedness in the areas of:

-- Practice by impacting graduate education, pre-service, and P-12 Community
+- Practice by impacting graduate education, pre-service, and P-12 community

 - Outreach through advocacy at a variety of levels (local, national, international)